deepakkavoor/ns-3-dev-git/src/internet/doc/tcp.rst

 3. Support for separately handling the enabling of ECN on the incoming and outgoing TCP sessions (e.g. a TCP may perform ECN echoing but not set the ECT codepoints on its outbound data segments).

+For ECN++:
+1. The fall-back strategy should be implemented when packet retransmission happens in negotiation phase.
+Now if the sender of SYN/ACK timeout, it will still persist sending out SYN/ACK with ECT in IP header.
+ECN++ draft suggests the fall-back strategy to retransmit only one more ECT SYN/ACK and cache failed connection attempts in chap 3.2.2.3.

+2. the TCP data receiver MUST ignore the CE codepoint on incoming segments that fail any validity check.
+Now in ns-3, the validity check just check whether the sequence number fall into the receiving wiondow.
+While in ECN++ draft the validity check in section 5.2 of [RFC5961] is RECOMMENDED

+3. Pure ACKs means acknowledgement packet without data.
+ECN++ draft suggest to set ECT in pure ACKs.
+But the logic about congestion response in pure ACKs is not clear.
+Actually only AccECN will use ECT in pure ACKs..
+So not support ECN for pure ACKs in ECN++ so far.

 Validation
 ++++++++++